zoraidacallejas/sandra/README.md

 sandra (Speech ANDroid Apps)
 ======

-Very soon you will find available here under GNU License the code for the book:
+On 1st December you will find available here under GNU License the code for the book:

 Voice Application Development for Android, Michael McTear and Zoraida Callejas, PACKT Publishing, 2013 http://androidspeechbook.wordpress.com/